Alliance Behavioral Psychiatry

 Both the manic episodes and depressive episodes that come with bipolar disorder can have an impact on your well-being, and both types can influence your decision-making and problem-solving skills.
 Alliance Behavioral Psychiatry in Orem and Lehi, Utah, provides individualized treatment for bipolar disorder in adolescents and adults.
-To schedule your initial evaluation, request an appointment over the phone or book online (coming soon) today.
+To schedule your initial evaluation, request an appointment over the phone or through the contact form on the New Patients page.

 Bipolar disorder is a mood disorder that causes dramatic mood changes.
 The disorder brings episodes of depression coupled with episodes of mania or hypomania, which is a less intense type of mania.

 Depressive symptoms are similar to major depression, while symptoms of mania are characterized by high energy, impulsiveness, and inflated self-esteem.